IBM/kube-safe-scheduler/README.md

   - define the pod deployment
   - define the (default) scheduler container
   - Define one or more extender containers, each specifying the name of the agent image and the container port.
 An example of a pod with a scheduler conainer and two extender containers is [here](yamlfiles/extender.safe.congestion.yaml).
 Note that container 1 runs the *safe* agent extender on port 5401, whereas container 2 runs the *congestion* agent extender on port 5402.
 Environment variables for each agent are included, as well as the environment variable HTTP_PORT which defines the port number (default is 80).
-  - A note on deployment in clusters with RBAC security: The scheduler needs to run with some privileges in tube-system.
+  - A note on deployment in clusters with RBAC security: The scheduler needs to run with some privileges in kube-system.
 A yaml which sets up a service account by the name *extender-serviceaccount* with the required privileges is provided [service-account](yamlfiles/service-account.yaml).
-If used, one needs to add `serviceAccountName: extender-serviceaccount` to the spec.template.spec of the Deployment in the extender yamlfile.
+If used, one needs to add `serviceAccountName: extender-serviceaccount` to the spec.template.spec of the Deployment in the extender yaml file.
 The deployment of the service account yaml should precede the deployment of the extender yaml.

 ## Instructions